 Aside from the possibility of a hefty out-of-pocket payout, being involved in an at-fault accident without carrying bodily injury can cause license suspensions and fines, even if this coverage is optional.
 Take Florida, for instance.
 If you’re at fault in an accident, cause injuries and don’t carry bodily injury coverage, the DMV can suspend your license if you did not supply the proper documents to meet financial responsibility requirements.
 Additionally, you may be required to carry SR-22 insurance.

-California requires all motorists to carry at least $15,000 worth of bodily injury coverage to pay the medical bills of one person in an accident and $30,000 to cover the medical costs of more than one person.
-But that is very likely not enough.
-In fact, required minimum liability limits in all states do not reflect the actual cost of paying for auto accident injuries.
+For example, California requires all motorists to carry at least $15,000 worth of bodily injury coverage to pay the medical bills of one person in an accident and $30,000 to cover the medical costs of more than one person.
+If you hit another driver and their medical bills were $50,000, you would have to pay the remaining $35,000 out-of-pocket.

-Financial experts recommend that you carry at least $100,000 in bodily injury liability coverage for one injured person and $300,000 to pay the expenses of multiple victims.
+Financial experts recommend that you carry at least $100,000 in bodily injury liability coverage for one injured person and $300,000 to pay the expenses of multiple victims in an accident.
 Most major car insurance providers will allow you to increase your coverage to these levels, perhaps even higher.

-For maximum protection, purchase a personal umbrella liability policy.
-Umbrella insurance takes over when your car insurance liability coverages hit their limits.
+For maximum protection, you might also consider purchasing a personal umbrella liability policy.
+Umbrella insurance takes over when you reach your car insurance liability coverage limits.
 For example, if you cause an accident and the other driver sustains an injury that costs $350,000 in medical expenses but you only carry $300,000 in bodily injury liability coverage, your umbrella policy can cover the additional $50,000.

 Although they start at $1 million in coverage, an umbrella policy is generally one of the cheaper insurance policies you can buy.
 A single umbrella policy adds an extra layer of liability coverage to your auto and home or renters policies.